-The Career Services Building was completed in spring 2004.
-The building was dedicated as The Garnett E. and Patsy T. Smith Career Center on Oct.
+The building was completed in spring 2004.
+It was dedicated as The Garnett E. and Patsy T. Smith Career Center on Oct.
 20, 2007.

-The Garnett E. and Patsy T. Smith Career Center (Career Services Building) provides space for Career Services.
+The Garnett E. and Patsy T. Smith Career Center (Career Services Building) provides space for Career and Professional Development.
 More than 24,000 students use the office’s services each year, and more than 3,000 employers have registered with the center.

 Garnett E. and Patsy T. Smith